 e. possession, use, display, or handling of a weapon or other hazardous instrument;

-f. possession or use of alcoholic beverages, illegal drugs, synthetic narcotics, non-prescribed medication or related paraphernalia (including rolling papers);
+f. possession or use of alcoholic beverages, illegal drugs, synthetic narcotics, dab pens or cartridges of any kind, non-prescribed medication or related paraphernalia (including rolling papers);

 Under the federal Gun-Free School Act of 1994, a student found guilty of bringing a firearm onto school property will be subject to at least a one-year suspension from school.
 The term “weapon or other hazardous instrument” used above includes any firearm, pellet gun, BB gun, starter pistol, whether operable or inoperable, loaded or unloaded, knife, simulated weapon, dangerous chemical, noxious substance, explosive, or any other object listed in District Policy that could be used as a weapon.